martineckardt/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?

 - Overall it worked well
+- The proximity sensor was not 100% reliable and did not notice that the window was opened in one instance
-- Feeled a bit of an overkill to go trhough the whole flow everytime the window is opened.
+- Feeled a bit of an overkill to go through the whole flow everytime the window is opened
 - It would be better to automatically close window
 - Jacob thought the system would understand also conditions for closing the window ("remind me when it starts raining")